 Go left, go right.
 And get lost!

+It is a big part of the Venice experience.
 Therefore, my best recommendation for Venice would be: don’t plan too much, just enjoy.

 Strasbourg is located in the Eastern part of France, right at the border with Germany.

+It is a true European hidden gem!
+Make sure you read my insider guide I wrote when I was in town for 7 days in Strasbourg.
 The most beautiful area here is “La Petit France“.
 It is an area with old buildings and canals wandering through the old town.

 Zagreb is the capital of gorgeous Croatia.
 Croatia is actually known for its thousands of islands.
 Sure, those are the best destinations in summer.